Pastoral Care & Education Overview

 2. Wellbeing and Responsive Care

-• Our SEND coordinator works with girls who have special educational needs and disabilities to ensure that provision is made for these students in order that they can access all aspects of the curriculum.
+- The Special Educational Needs and Disabilities Coordinator (SENDCO) works with students who have special educational needs and disabilities to ensure that provision is made to enable access to all aspects of the curriculum.
+We have a Neurodiversity Mentor that supports our SEN students on a daily basis.

-Our students are also supported by our well-established LGBTQ+ support group and Year 13 student members of the CARE council (Champions of Anti Racism and Equality).
-The council is developing a subcommittee structure to include students from all year groups.
+Our students are also supported by our well-established LGBTQ+ support group, A Young Carers group and Year 13 student members of the CARE council (Champions of Anti-Racism and Equality).

 3. Education